 Global Awareness Center

-The Sister Dorothy Kazel Center for Global Awareness of Peace and Justice Issues of the Ralph M. Besse Library of Ursuline College was established in 1985 to be housed in the Sister Dorothy Kazel Lounge on the main floor of the new library building.
-The Kazel Lounge is dedicated to the memory of Sr. Dorothy Kazel.
+The Sister Dorothy Kazel Center for Global Awareness of Peace and Justice Issues of the Ralph M. Besse Library of Ursuline College was established in 1985 to be housed on the main floor of the new library building.
+The Kazel Center is dedicated to the memory of Sr. Dorothy Kazel.
 The collection is designed to serve as a research center to promote the awareness of peace and justice for all people.
 The materials in the collection are intended to assist scholarly and active pursuits in the area of international relations.
 To learn more about Sr. Dorthy Kazel, we suggest the following library materials: